ENG1506 – American Civilization

 - 10 credits overlap with NORAM1506 – American Civilization, an introduction (continued)

 - 10 credits overlap with NORAM1520 – Introduction to American Studies (discontinued)

-Two hour lectures for 14 weeks, and two hour group sessions six times during the semester.
+Two hour lectures for 14 weeks, and two hour group sessions six times during the semester, 40 hours in all.

 Attendance is obligatory at least 4 out of 6 group lessons.
 Additional absences must be justified by documentation to the exam adviser.

 Students must turn in an essay of 2000 words +/- 10% by a stated deadline during the semester.
 The essay has to be approved by the teacher in order for the student to sit the exam.
 You must make sure to learn the rules for proper citing of sources.
 All the sources you have used must be listed in a bibliography.

 You will get written feedback on your qualification paper.

 Read more about guidelines for compulsory activities.